Pallet Town hasn’t changed in four months. Or at least, not that Red can tell just by biking through it.

 “I’m glad to hear that.
 Have a good week, Red.
 And don’t forget to take the partition down before you go.”

 It takes just a moment for him to bring the partition back down, and then he’s back in reality.
-“Bye,” he mutters, and shuffles out of the office and into a day that’s not bright enough to chase away the shadow of death that covers the world.
+“Bye,” he mutters, and shuffles out of the office, the brightness of the day now dimmed through the shadow of death covering the world.